With a Grain of SALT: Are LLMs Fair Across Social Dimensions?: Methodology

 \subsection{Experimental Setup}

-In this study, we aim to quantify biases present LLM-generated text by analyzing the outputs across various social dimensions and tasks.
-We utilize the SALT dataset and perform experiments using the Llama and Gemma model families.
+In this study, we aim to quantify biases present LLM-generated text by analyzing their outputs across various social dimensions and tasks.
+We utilize the SALT dataset and perform experiments using the small-scale Llama and Gemma model.
 The models used are listed in Table \ref{tab:models}.

 Our evaluation strategy involves specific procedures tailored to each bias trigger to measure the extent and nature of biases in the model outputs.